anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The pledge-status response message is signed with IDevID or LDevID, depending on bootstrapping state of the pledge.

 * "factory-default": Pledge has not been bootstrapped.
+  Additional information may be provided in the reason or reason-context.
   The pledge signs the response message using its IDevID(Pledge).
 * "vouchered": Pledge processed the voucher exchange successfully.
+  Additional information may be provided in the reason or reason-context.
   The pledge signs the response message using its IDevID(Pledge).
 * "enrolled": Pledge has processed the enrollment exchange successfully.
+  Additional information may be provided in the reason or reason-context.
   The pledge signs the response message using its LDevID(Pledge).
-* "error": Error occured during bootstrapping.
+* "error": Error occurred during bootstrapping.
   The reason and the reason-context SHOULD contain the telemetry information as described in section {{exchanges_uc2_3}}.
   The pledge signs the response message using its IDevID.